NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_weapon_architecture.md

         <li>Can become <b>Melee</b> and <b>Ranged</b> weapons via the appropriate interfaces.</li>
         <li>Weapons are assigned to the <b>Weapon Manager</b>, used by the Combat System to query for them via <b>Gameplay Tag Queries</b>.</li>
         <li>The <b>Weapon Manager</b> is an <b>Actor Component</b> implementing <code>NinjaCombatWeaponManagerComponent</code>.</li>
-        <li>The Combat System provides base classes for Weapons and the Weapon Manager.
-It also provides versions compatible with <b>Ninja Inventory</b>.</li>
+        <li>The Combat System provides base classes for Weapons and the Weapon Manager, along with classes integrated with <b>Ninja Inventory</b>.</li>
     </ul>
 </tldr>